Work and volunteer in Australia FAQ

 A Work and Holiday Visa (Subclass 462) can generally be issued in around six days.
 Second Work and Holiday visas take around 30-40 days to process.
 Processing times may be affected by factors such as the completeness of applications lodged and additional checks performed by visa processing officers, such as those relating to health and character.

-What kinds of work can I expect to do on my working holiday?
+What kinds of work can I expect on my working holiday?

 You can do any kind of lawful work on your working holiday visa including full-time, part-time, casual, shift and voluntary work.
 There are a number of industries around Australia that regularly hire Working Holiday makers.
 See what types of jobs are most common for Working Holiday makers around Australia.